justinjest/python-essentials/lessons/02DataStructuresAndFileHandling.md

 | **Dictionary** | No      | Yes (Keys: No)      | Keys: No, Values: Yes | Yes           |
 | **Set**        | No      | Yes                 | No                | No              |

-### 2.1 Video: Lists, Tuples, Dictonaries, and Sets
+### 2.1 Video: Lists, Tuples, Dictionaries, and Sets

 [Video Description TBD]